rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-08-15-Introducing-Team-Fedex++.md

 * We were so disappointed by the fact that there is such low awareness amongst women and we realised the importance of initiatives like RGSoC to promote girls into this environment.
 * It also happened to be the place where we first met our Mentor, [_**Amit Kumar**_](http://iamit.in/ "Amit Kumar") who also introduced us to two of our coaches, [_**Anuvrat Parashar**_](http://anuvrat.in/ "Anuvrat Parashar") and [_**Saurabh Kumar**_](https://saurabh-kumar.com "Saurabh Kumar").

-##### **Coaches and Mentors**
+##### **Coaches, Mentors and Supervisors**
 * We got introduced to our mentor in the PyDelhi Conference who did an amazing job at encouraging us to apply for RGSoC.
 He even helped us find out coaches.
 * We found another coach amongst our friends, [_**Ankit Sultana**_](https://ankitsultana.me "Ankit Sultana") and the other one being our professor at IIITD, [_**Dr. Rahul Purandare**_](https://www.iiitd.edu.in/~purandare/ "Dr. Rahul Purandare").
 * All our Coaches form a highly enthusiastic group of programmers who never fail to encourage us, are available 24/7 for help and are more than willing to motivate us to continue our journey in Open Source that we have started with RGSoC.
+* We have been fortunate enough to have [_**Vaishali Thakkar**_](http://vthakkar1994.github.io/ "Vaishali Thakkar") and [_**Sophia Takeva**_](http://soff22.github.io/ "Sophia Takeva") as our amazing supervisors throughout this journey of RGSoC.

 ![Team-Fedex++ at Work](/img/blog/2016/TeamFedex++3.jpeg)
 *image taken by Sahar Siddiqui*